WahidinAlambiyah/boost-springboot/README.md

    ```bash
    mvn spring-boot:run
    ```
+3. Open API documentation is available at `http://localhost:8080/swagger-ui.html` after the app starts.

 ## API usage
 All protected endpoints expect an `X-ROLE` header with one of `ADMIN`, `MANAGER`, or `STAFF`.
 Managers and staff should also send `X-DIVISION-ID` to scope their access.